avxsynth/avxsynth/README.md

 You can see the status of the built-in function porting [here](https://github.com/avxsynth/avxsynth/wiki/Built-in-Functions).

+A summary of the testing status can be found [here](https://github.com/avxsynth/avxsynth/wiki/Testing-Summary) and issues are tracked [here](https://github.com/avxsynth/avxsynth/issues).

 ## The AvxSynth Frame Server

 The AvxSynth toolkit includes a frame server application that delivers decoded frames through stdout.
 This can be piped to x264.
 You can see how to use AvxSynth with x264 [here](https://github.com/avxsynth/avxsynth/wiki/AvxSynth-Frame-Server).